Built-In Workspace Integrations

 Stateful integrations

-storage, kv-store, agent-memory, agent-scratchpad, and sequential-thinking support settings.persistence on the workspace integration.
-This setting decides where state is stored for every call that targets that configured integration.
+storage, kv-store, agent-memory, agent-scratchpad, sequential-thinking, agent-browser, agent-browser-stealth, agent-browser-ai, agent-browser-stealth-ai, and agent-local-browser-control support settings.persistence on the workspace integration.
+This setting decides where state or browser profile data is stored for every call that targets that configured integration. local-computer-control does not use persistence settings; the local user selects the visible desktop target for each session.

 | Scope | Use when |